-- Shadow Health Digital Clinical Experience
+- Discussion boards

+- Recorded lectures

-- Assigned textbooks and/or article readings
+- Assigned textbook readings

+- Quizzes

+- PowerPoint presentations

+- Online coursework

+- Case study

-- Papers
+- Self-reflection/Peer review

 - Students are expected to be "active learners."
 It is a basic assumption of the instructor that students will be involved (beyond the materials and lectures presented in the course) in discovering, processing, and applying the course information using peer-reviewed journal articles, researching additional information and examples on the Internet, and discussing course material and clinical experiences with their peers.